rossipedia/capn-crunch/README.md

 $ node capn-crunch.js ~/path/to/content/folder
 ```

-Capn Crunch will traverse the folder that is passed as an argument,
-as well as all subfolders, looking for any files that ends in
-either \*.css or \*.js and minifies any file found.

-#### Only when needed

-Capn Crunch will look for an existing \*.min.js or \*.min.css file
-and compare the modification time of the existing minified file
-against the source file, and will only re-minify if the source
-file has been modified more recently.
+Here's what happens:

+1. Traverse folder and compile \*.less files to \*.css
+2. Traverse folder and minify \*.js and \*.css files to \*.min.js and
+   \*.min.css

+Both steps above are only performed when the source file is newer than
+the compiled/minified file.

 #### Why?
 Isn't this a solved problem?

 You'd think.
 However, I couldn't find a tool that was this simple.
 Most existing tools either handle a single file at a time or assume
 you're using express or other frameworks.
 I just needed something
 that would walk a folder structure and minimize every js/css file encountered.